Are Your Symptoms Affecting Your Quality Of Life?

 Non-invasive tests, such as the faecal occult blood test or faecal immunochemical test, detect hidden blood in the stool, which may indicate polyps or colorectal cancer.
 If blood is detected, further testing, such as a colonoscopy, is usually recommended.

 This imaging test uses a CT scanner to take detailed, three-dimensional pictures of the colon and rectum.
 While it helps detect polyps, it does not allow for their removal.
-A follow-up colonoscopy is typically required if polyps are found.
+A follow-up colonoscopy in Singapore is typically required if polyps are found.

 This method removes polyps during a colonoscopy or flexible sigmoidoscopy using a wire loop or special tools to cut off the polyp from the colon lining.
 It is minimally invasive, typically painless, and allows for quick recovery.